SDGforskning/sdg-strings/SDG08_query_topic_WoS.md

 #### Phrase 2

-This phrase is about decoupling economic growth from negative environmental impact.
-The general structure is *growth + environmental impact*
+This phrase is about economic growth related to negative environmental impact.
+The general structure is *growth + impact*

 ```py
 TS=